Makesh-Srinivasan/ISP_A3/assessments/projects/longhorn/self-assessment.md

 <p align="center"><img width="600" alt="image" src="https://github.com/Makesh-Srinivasan/ISP_A3/assets/66047630/8e9e94c2-b507-474e-8bd1-7773a62344e7"></p>

-* Pods and Volumes: Longhorn integrates with Kubernetes through volumes presented to pods.
+* `Pods and Volumes`: Longhorn integrates with Kubernetes through volumes presented to pods.
 These volumes are dynamically provisioned by Longhorn as per the demands of the pods, which could be running various workloads such as databases, CMS, or any stateful application.
-* Longhorn Engine: Each volume is managed by a dedicated Longhorn Engine, which is responsible for replicating and synchronising data across multiple nodes in the cluster.
+* `Longhorn Engine`: Each volume is managed by a dedicated Longhorn Engine, which is responsible for replicating and synchronising data across multiple nodes in the cluster.
 This dedicated engine approach ensures that the failure of one volume does not impact the function of others.
-* Replicas: The data for each volume is replicated across multiple replicas spread over different nodes, as shown in the image.
+* `Replicas`: The data for each volume is replicated across multiple replicas spread over different nodes, as shown in the image.
 This design enhances data protection and availability.
 If one node fails, the data is still accessible from other replicas.
-* Nodes and Disks: Longhorn is designed to work with the underlying infrastructure such as in SSDs.
+* `Nodes and Disks`: Longhorn is designed to work with the underlying infrastructure such as in SSDs.
 As depicted, Longhorn can manage multiple disks across nodes, optimising the utilisation of available storage resources within the cluster.
-* Data Flow: The image illustrates how read and write operations are conducted across the system.
+* `Data Flow`: The image illustrates how read and write operations are conducted across the system.
 Data written to a Kubernetes volume is managed by the Longhorn Engine and then replicated to the replicas.
 These replicas handle the actual storage of data on the physical disks.
 This multi-layered approach allows for a flexible and resilient system that can withstand various failure scenarios.

 Longhorn's placement within the cloud-native ecosystem is characterised by its focus on simplicity, reliability, and ease of use.
 It provides a user-friendly interface, automated volume and snapshot management, backup and restore capabilities, and disaster recovery solutions, all of which are crucial for managing stateful applications in a Kubernetes environment.

 ### Actors
 * `Longhorn Manager`: Manages API calls, volume creation, and overall orchestration within Kubernetes.
 It communicates with the Kubernetes API server and orchestrates the Longhorn Engine and replicas.
-* Longhorn Engine: A storage controller responsible for synchronously replicating volumes across multiple nodes.
+* `Longhorn Engine`: A storage controller responsible for synchronously replicating volumes across multiple nodes.
 It runs on the same node as the pod using the Longhorn volume, thereby isolating the replication process to specific nodes and limiting lateral movement in case of a compromise.
-* Users/Administrators: Interact with Longhorn through Kubernetes or the Longhorn UI.
+* `Users/Administrators`: Interact with Longhorn through Kubernetes or the Longhorn UI.
 This actor is distinct in terms of access control and permissions, which are essential for maintaining the security and integrity of the system.

 ### Actions